jsfenfen/clinton-email-cruncher/README.md

 * Develop a list of phrases to remove from the full text (e.g. "PRODUCED TO HOUSE SELECT BENGHAZI COMM")
 * Infer message threads
 * Pair attachments with their messages

+## JF ADDS:

+I've hacked this up to do some other things.
+Was done under time pressure--its not pretty.

+1. First run make_manifest.py -- which will generate metadata about each file.
+It assumes the command line tool 'pdfinfo' is installed and available.
+It writes the result to file_manifest.csv

+2. Run convert_to_pagewise_text.py.
+Runs pdftotext -layout on each pdf, page at a time, and stores the result to /txts/[file_number]_[page_number].txt.
+Assumes pdftotext is installed and available.

+3. Run read_email_metadata.py.
+Tries to pull out all the email metadata from each email found--not just the one at the top.
+Puts it into a file called email_split.csv.
+Will also write the part of the original text deemed to be part of that email to split_emails/[parent_document]_part[n].txt.
+It writes anything that occurs before the first 'From:' line to part_0.